yandex-cloud/docs/en/managed-mysql/operations/cluster-create.md

       - The name of the user who is the DB owner.
 The username may only contain Latin letters, numbers, and underscores.
       - User's password (from 8 to 128 characters).

-  1. In the **Hosts** section, select parameters for database hosts created with the cluster (keep in mind that if you use SSDs when creating {{ MY }} clusters, you can set at least three hosts).
+  1. In the **Hosts** section, select parameters for database hosts created with the cluster (keep in mind that if you use SSDs when creating MySQL clusters, you can set at least three hosts).
 If you open the **Advanced settings** section, you can choose specific subnets for each host.
 By default, each host is created in a separate subnet.

   1. Click **Create cluster**.